learndog/wipdots/vim/vim_basic_usage.md

 * Set fold level... :Z0 (collapse all) thru :Z9 (expand 9 levels)
 * Built in fold commands
 ```
-zf in Visual mode: Create a fold for the selected text.
+zf in Visual mode: Create a fold for the selected text
-zd: Delete the fold at the cursor.
+zd: Delete the fold at the cursor
-zE: Delete all folds in the current window.
+zE: Delete all folds in the current window
-zo: Open a fold at the cursor (unfold).
+zo: Open a fold at the cursor - unfold it
-zc: Close a fold at the cursor.
+zc: Close a fold at the cursor
+za: Toggle a fold at the cursor
 ```

 Vim